ooples/pine_script_docs/source/essential/Alerts.rst

 ``message``
    A "const string" optional argument that specifies the text message to display when the alert triggers.
-   The text will appear in the *Message* field of the *Create Alert* dialog box, from where script users can then modify it when creating an alert.
+   The text will appear in the "Message" field of the "Create Alert" dialog box, from where script users can then modify it when creating an alert.
-   **This string being "const string", it must be known at compilation time and thus cannot vary bar to bar.**
+   **As this argument must be a "const string", it must be known at compilation time and thus cannot vary bar to bar.**
    It can, however, contain placeholders which will be replaced at runtime by dynamic values that may change bar to bar.
-See this page's `Placeholders`_ section.
+See this page's `Placeholders`_ section for a list.

+The `alertcondition() <https://www.tradingview.com/pine-script-reference/v4/#fun_alertcondition>`__ function does not include a ``freq`` parameter.
+The frequency of *alertcondition() alerts* is determined by users in the "Create Alert" dialog box.

 Using one condition